The Legacy of a Name That Refused to Die

 After Veyron, there had to be something for Bugatti to prove itself it was not a one-hit wonder.
 In 2016, the Chiron was launched, which actually took the art of hypercar to a different extreme.

-This was followed by limited edition models such as Divo, Centodieci, and La Voiture Noire, all intended to underscore the exclusivities of a model, in its design innovation and collector appeal especially.
-La Voiture Noire further made headlines with its price the mouth-watering sum of $18.7 million making it the most expensive new car ever sold.
+This was followed by limited edition models such as the Divo, Centodieci, and La Voiture Noire all designed to underscore the exclusivity of each model through design innovation and collector appeal.
+La Voiture Noire, in particular, made headlines with its jaw-dropping price tag of $18.7 million, making it the most expensive new car ever sold a milestone that perfectly illustrates the Bugatti success story.

 Bugatti would change speed, art, and rareness into something more than a car company; it became a cultural icon.